prisonbookscollective/prisonbookscollective.github.io/support-us.md

 	</div>
 	<div class="content">
 		<h2 id="volunteer">Volunteer with the group.</h2>
 		<p>We meet weekly on Sunday afternoons to put together packages for our recipients, sort through and shelve book donations, and listen to 80s rock on our dusty old CD player.
 You should join us!
 We can also use help with administrative things like communications, design, sourcing books, and coordinating with NC carceral institutions.
-If you're interested or have any questions, just <a href="mailto:{{ site.contact_email }}?subject=Volunteering">send us an email</a>.</p>
+If you're interested or have any questions, just <a href="mailto:{{ site.general_email }}?subject=Volunteering">send us an email</a>.</p>
 		<p>Since fall 2021 we have been slowly been bringing in new volunteers.
 We ask all volunteers to wear masks while in the space, and to provide proof of vaccination on their first visit.
 To limit the number of people in our smallish space, we run two shifts on Sunday, from 12:00p - 2:30p and from 2:30p - 5:00p.</p>
-		<a href="mailto:{{ site.contact_email }}?subject=Volunteering" class="btn-secondary email">Get In Touch</a>
+		<a href="mailto:{{ site.general_email }}?subject=Volunteering" class="btn-secondary email">Get In Touch</a>
 		<a href="/about#workdays" class="btn-tertiary arrow link-set">Learn about workdays</a>
 	</div>
 	<figure class="support-image">